 Whether you’re a well-seasoned yogi or you’re thinking of finally giving downward dog a try, there’s never been a better time to practice yoga.
-With an ample list of ways to learn yoga poses, from dedicated yoga studios and fitness gyms that offer yoga classes, to YouTube videos with millions of views, learning the basics of yoga is readily available regardless of your budget, location or ability.
+With an ample list of ways to learn yoga poses, from dedicated yoga studios and fitness gyms that offer yoga classes, to online videos, learning the basics of yoga is readily available regardless of your budget, location or ability.

 We love yoga because anyone can do it regardless of their physical abilities or fitness levels.
 We also love its stress-relieving benefits and that the only piece of equipment required is a yoga mat.
 Many gyms and yoga studios offer their own mats for customers to use, but these are also mats that other customers have used, which means their sweat, bare feet and hands, and germs have also used the mat.
 So yeah, we suggest bringing your own mat.
 If you’re more comfortable practicing yoga at home, a durable and cushioned mat is a must in order to practice safely and keep your joints protected.

 In order to find the right mat, it’s important to take into consideration your yoga-know-how, physical requirements, and where you plan on practicing.
-As for which mat will fit your practice, we have an option that will work for every yogi.
+As for which mat will fit your practice, we have an option that will work for every yogi below.

 1. Manduka PRO Yoga Mat

-If you want the top choice of yoga mats, we recommend the Manduka PRO Yoga Mat.
-Great for serious yogis who are going to use and abuse their mat with multiple sessions per week, the Manduka PRO comes with a lifetime warranty.
+If you want an excellent yoga mat, we recommend the Manduka PRO Yoga Mat.
+Great for serious yogis who are going to use and abuse their mat with multiple sessions per week, the Manduka PRO is built tough.
 The non-toxic, latex-free Manduka is thinner than other mats on this list, but still offers a high-density cushion finish with joint support.
 We also like that the Manduka PRO comes in a standard and long length for tall yogis.

 Pros: The Manduka PRO features a performance grip that improves the more you use the mat, helping to keep your hands and feet in place even during the sweatiest yoga practices.